wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.6 =
+*  made nl2br2 a pluggable function so folks cann add =0D-0A replacement checks.

 = Version 4.5 =
 *  removed a filter line that should NOT have been in that update and was not picked up in testing due to cacheing